The Best Skin-Care Routine, According to Dermatologists

 Step 1: Cleanser

 For this step, the American Academy of Dermatology suggests using a gentle, nonabrasive cleanser that does not contain alcohol.
-Be sure to wash your face with warm water—hot water will dry it out.
+Be sure to wash your face with warm water, not hot water, which can dry it out.
 Gently use your hands or a facial cleansing brush.
 If you’d like the cleanest complexion, consider double cleansing or adding a micellar water.
-And don’t be rough in the drying process.
+And don’t be too rough in the drying process.
 Simply pat your skin dry with a clean towel.

 Step 2: Toner

-Anyone who survived the days of alcohol-based toners might cringe at the thought of adding one to their skin care routine.
+Anyone who survived the days of alcohol-based toners might cringe at the thought of adding a toner back to their skin-care routine.
 But toners have undergone a dramatic makeover in recent years, says Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York.
 Because toners aren’t designed to remove dirt or residue from your skin, you’ll want to apply them right after cleansing.

 Step 3: Serum